rudransh-shrivastava/peer-it/README.md

 ## Terminology

-- `Peer`: A peer is any computer that is engages in sharing of a file.
+- `Peer`: A peer is any computer that engages in sharing of a file.
 - `Swarm`: A group of peers sharing a file is called a swarm.
 - `Tracker`: A tracker or a tracker server is a centralised server that maintains a table of `swarms`.
 - `Daemon`: A daemon is a background process.